 The School of Law does not discriminate on the basis of disability.
 Any information concerning an applicant's disability provided during the admissions process is strictly voluntary and will be kept in accordance with state and federal laws relating to confidentiality.
-No limitations are placed on the number or proportion of persons with disabilities who may be admitted or enrolled.
+No limitations are placed on the number or proportion of disabled persons who may be admitted or enrolled.